Kaiqi-Liang/CITS5503-Labs/Labs/lab4/README.md

         os.chdir('..')
 ```

-Running `cloudstorage.py` uploads the file that has been encrypted locally to `S3`.
+Run `cloudstorage.py` to upload the file that has been encrypted locally to `S3`.

-Running `restorefromcloud.py` downloads the encrypted file and decrypt it locally to view the original content.
+Run `restorefromcloud.py` to download the encrypted file and decrypt it locally to view the original content.

 With the `-k` flag it uses the data key generated from the `KMS customer managed key` created earlier for encryption and also adds Server-side encryption.